-We gather regularly to worship, to pray, and to hear the Holy Scriptures.
-We are still few in number but, should God bless our efforts, we hope to grow and provide a spiritual home for anybody who wants to find salvation in Christ.
+We gather regularly to worship God, to pray, and to hear the Holy Scriptures.
+We are still few in number but, should God bless our efforts, we hope to grow and provide a spiritual home for anybody who wants to find salvation in Jesus Christ.

 If you would like to join us or just come for a visit, we would love to have you with us.
 You might find the information here to be useful.

 If you are thinking about possibly becoming an Orthodox Christian, you might find these pages to be helpful.

 If you would like to make contact with us, please feel free to get in touch.

 - 19/04/2016 - Subdeacon Cyprian Astley is received into the Western Orthodox Church, having been baptised in the Eastern Orthodox Church (ROCOR) in 2006, and having served there as a subdeacon since 2010.